knupel/ROMANESCO-Processing/README.md

-## Romanesco Unu 1.2.0.30
+## Romanesco Unu 1.2.1.31
 Romanesco is a Generative Live Art Application.
+2011-2018

-Those sketches are the progress in work, writen for Processing 3.0.2
+Those sketches are the progress in work, writen for Processing 3.3.7

-To download the last built version, go to [app 1.1.0.29](http://romanescoproject.wordpress.com/download/)
+To download the last built version, go to [app 1.2.0.30](http://romanescoproject.wordpress.com/download/)

 ## Architecture Sketches
 - Romanesco : Sketch to set the Romanesco application.
 - Controleur : interface slider to use the objects and the different parameters.
 - Prescene : use it to move the object in 3D.
 - Scene : display the result.
 We can use this one to send to syphon or not.
-- Romanesco must be coded with Processing 3.0.2
+- Romanesco must be coded with Processing 3.3.7

 ## Memory
 Romanesco Prescene and Scene need a lot of memory to run in processing.
-You will maybe need to increase the processing memory.
+You will maybe need to increase the Processing memory.

 ## Help to code
 If you want to code in Romanesco, there are a few compulsory variables, methods and functions.
 You can find the different helpful files in the "[Misc](./MISC)" folder.